Caring for the Carer

 VeDA has a Facebook support group called Vestibular Voices of Care dedicated to the specific challenges and rewards of vestibular care partners.
 Join them at facebook.com/groups/vestibularcarer.

-A huge part of C4C is our Balance Hero Program, which recognizes people who have gone above and beyond in the assistance of vestibular patients.
+A big part of C4C is our Balance Hero Program, which recognizes people who have gone above and beyond in the assistance of vestibular patients.
 During C4C you can shine a spotlight on your care partners and their stories.
-Balance Heros may come from any role within the vestibular community, including but not limited to patients, care partners, family members, supportive friends, coworkers, or healthcare providers.
-Nominations open November 1st.
+Balance Heroes may come from any role within the vestibular community, including but not limited to patients, care partners, family members, supportive friends, coworkers, or healthcare providers.